Stake

 Tie on withdrawal flow.

 For readers new to Plinko mechanics, the math behind both Stake and Rollbit Plinko is the same.
 Plinko is a binomial bucket distribution.
-The full math walkthrough is in the binomial math walkthrough.
+The full math walkthrough is in the related piece.

 The fairness machinery (HMAC-SHA256 byte-per-row peg decisions) is identical at both brands; the math reproduces correctly at both during HMAC-replay verification.